 The Bains des Pâquis has been a public pool since 1890, 18 years after its creation, and has remained in the city’s and the people’s hands ever since.
 During all this time, it has always been a place where anyone could come and go, feel welcome, hang out with friends and family, and partake in numerous events.
 There is also a sauna, hammam and Turkish baths as well as spaces for women only.

 2. Sørengas Badstue – Oslo

-Sørengas Badstue is a labor of love for some locals who built it from various bits and pieces they found so don’t expect anything very fancy but that just adds to the charm.
-The sauna is wood fired and your sauna-master makes sure it’s toasty before you arrive!
-A few refreshing dips in the icy water will help you stick the heat!
+Sørengas Badstue is a labor of love for some locals who built it from various bits and pieces they found.
+Don’t expect anything very fancy, except for the location: just across the stunning Opera House in the center of town!
+The sauna is wood-fired and your sauna-master makes sure it’s toasty before you arrive!
+A few refreshing dips in the icy water will help you stick the heat…

 4. Neptunbad – Cologne

-Neptunbad is one of my absolute favorite spots in Cologne and I definitely recommend it to everyone who loves the sauna.
+Neptunbad is one of our Spotter Julia’s absolute favorite spot in Cologne and she recommends it to everyone who loves the sauna.
 It’s divided into an art nouveau area (with a sauna, a steam bath, an amazing pool under a glass dome and a restaurant) and a more extended sauna world inspired by Japanese interior design.
-I love both!